DJSng-Toolkit/Toolbox/mc/versions/21/7/index.md

+> [!WARNING]
+> This section mainly targets Fabric and NeoForge.
+Forge's support for 1.21.7+ is not the best right now.

 | Modloader | Performance | Bugfixes | Enhancements |
 | --- | :---: | :---: | :---: |
 | | *Mods that improve performance* | *Mods that fix bugs* | *Enhancements to the game that are Vanilla compatible* |